Luobata/luobata-wiki/vue-validator-help/README.md

     <input type="text" validate-name="input"/>
 </validate-form>
 ```
-**if you need to show error text or other style when error, you need to add a object errors in your component like**
+**if you need to show error text or other style when error, you need to add a object errors(it can be changed by the errorName in config) in your component like**
 ```js
 // vue js
 export default {